mitre/emasser/lib/emasser/help/poam_post_mapper.md

-isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. reviewStatus             string    [Read-Only] Values include the following options: (Not Approved, Under Review, Approved) extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status “Approved” and has a milestone
+isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. reviewStatus             string    [Read-Only] Values include the following options: (Not Approved, Under Review, Approved) extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status "Approved" and has a milestone
                                                with a scheduled completion date that extends beyond the POA&M Item’s scheduled completion date.

+**If a milestone Id is provided the POA&M with the provided milestone Id is updated and the new POA&M milestones is set to null.**

 The following fields are required based on the contents of the "status" field
   |status          |Required Fields